 Verizon pre-paid broadband, 888-294-6804 automated payment, option #1,

-ActionTec wireless modem change username password to admin / admin / admin
+ActionTec wireless modem change username password to admin / admin / admin or admin / modem serial number

 MSN Premium Service: Use the above Verizon settings.